 New paper accepted in Journal of Catalysis!
 Our article "Plasma Catalytic Ammonia Synthesis on Ni Nanoparticles: The Size Effect" is the result of a collaboration with Dr. Maria Carreón from the South Dakota School of Mines & Technology.

 Congratulations to Diego Gamboa Pabón, who received the AIChE 2020 Donald F. Othmer Sophomore Academic Excellent Award!
-This award is presented to one active AIChE undergraduate student member in each student chapter who has attained the highest scholastic grade-point average during his/her freshman and sophomore years, on recommendation of the Student Chapter Advisor.
+This award is presented to one active AIChE undergraduate student member in each student chapter who has attained the highest scholastic grade-point average during his/her freshman and sophomore years, on the recommendation of the Student Chapter Advisor.

 Congratulations to Ibeh Omodolor, who received one of the Best Presentation Awards at the UToledo-WSU Chemical Engineering Graduate Research Symposium!
 Would you like to watch his winner talk titled "Superacid Polymer Catalysts for Hydroxymethylfurfural Production"?
 If you are attending the 2020 Virtual AIChE Annual Meeting, you can find his pre-recorded talk by typing "Omodolor" in the iPoster search bar.